Nutaku: History

 In August 2015 an online version of Everlasting Summer with restored adult content was released on Nutaku.

 In November 2015 Nutaku announced the launch of an all-ages website.

 In July 2016, Nutaku announced their partnership with Kimochi, a downloadable game client focused on the digital distribution of adult games from around the world.
 In early 2017, Nutaku released Android compatible version of some of their more popular games.
 In February 2017, Nutaku announced the launch of Kimochi Red Light, a new crowdfunding platform that's been set up exclusively to crowdfund adult games.

-At Anime Expo 2017 in July, Nutaku held a panel in which an employee, expressed the platform as being "the steamy Steam".
-By this time, the platform had reached 9 million users.